 What do learners need to learn?
-Skills

-The definitions of, and differences between, scalar and vector coordinates.
-MC4, MC7,

-How to convert between Cartesian and polar coordinates where angles are MC8
+Skills The definitions of, and differences between, scalar and vector coordinates.
+MC4, How to convert between Cartesian and polar coordinates where angles are in degrees.
+MC7, MC8.

-in degrees.

-u u u u u u u u u u u u u u u u u u u

 5.3 Scientific methods and approaches to scientific inquiry and research.